© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 St Martin's Benedictine Priory, Richmond is a scheduled monument protected by Historic England under reference 1012995.
 View the official record →

-St Martin's Benedictine Priory, Richmond is a religious house founded in the late eleventh century as a daughter priory of the Benedictine monastery at Gent in Flanders.
+St Martin's Benedictine Priory, Richmond is a medieval religious house founded in the 11th century as a daughter house of the Norman monastery at Gisors in Normandy.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012995.

 St Martin's Benedictine Priory, Richmond is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012995.